codepath/android_guides/Repeating-Periodic-Tasks.md

 ### Handler

-We can use a [Handler](http://developer.android.com/reference/android/os/Handler.html) to repeat code at an interval by constructing a `Handler` and then "posting" `Runnable` code to the event message queue on the thread to be processed.
+We can use a [Handler](http://developer.android.com/reference/android/os/Handler.html) to run code on a given thread after a delay or repeat tasks periodically on a thread.
+This is done by constructing a `Handler` and then "posting" `Runnable` code to the event message queue on the thread to be processed.

 <img src="https://i.imgur.com/2vg53fk.png" alt="handler" width="450" />

-Using a `Handler` to execute arbitrary code once after a delay:
+Using a `Handler`, we can execute arbitrary code a single time after a specified delay:

 ```java
 // We need to use this Handler package